gnosis/dex-liquidity-provision/README.md

 npx truffle test
 ```

-Use scripts as described it `scripts/README.md`.
+Use scripts as described in `scripts/README.md`.